Complete Ricci solitons via estimates on the soliton potential: Applications

+However, if $T = \infty$ this contradicts the estimate $\tr(L) \to 0$ as $t \to \infty$ which holds on any complete steady cohomogeneity one Ricci soliton with a singular orbit according to proposition \ref{AsymptoticsOfPotentialFunction}. \end{proof}

-Notice that condition \eqref{CheckAssumptionOnInitialConditionTwoSummands} cannot hold at $t=0$ if $d_1>1$ because $f_1(0)=0$ implies that $\tr_{g_t}B$ diverges as $t \to 0.$
+Notice that condition \eqref{CheckAssumptionOnInitialConditionTwoSummands} cannot hold at $t=0$ if $A_1>1$ because $f_1(0)=0$ implies that $\tr_{g_t}(B_{|\mathfrak{p}})$ diverges as $t \to 0.$

-However, if $d_1 = 1,$ the fact that $A_1 = d_1 (d_1-1)=0$ simplifies the proof because it implies that $t_{*}=0$ and that \eqref{CheckAssumptionOnInitialConditionTwoSummands} already holds initially.
-In this case, $d_1=1,$ the two summands system can be used to describe Ricci soliton metrics on complex line bundles over Fano K\"ahler Einstein manifolds, cf. \cite{WinkSolitonsFromHopfFibrations}[Section 3.2.1].
-In the case of steady Ricci solitons the following argument is due to Appleton \cite{AppletonSteadyRS}, who moreover found a non-collapsed Ricci soliton.
-Stolarski \cite{StolarskiSteadyRSOnCxLineBundles} also describes these solitons.
+However, if $A_1 = 0$ one can actually choose $t_{*}=0$ and \eqref{CheckAssumptionOnInitialConditionTwoSummands} holds initially.
+Since $A_1 = d_1 (d_1-1)$ holds in geometric applications, the proof can hence be simplified if $d_1 =1.$ In this case, the two summands system can be used to construct Ricci soliton metrics on complex line bundles over Fano K\"ahler Einstein manifold, see \cite{WinkSolitonsFromHopfFibrations} for the set-up and examples of {\em non}-K\"ahler steady and expanding Ricci solitons.
+The steady Ricci solitons have independently been constructed by Appleton \cite{AppletonSteadyRS} and Stolarski \cite{StolarskiSteadyRSOnCxLineBundles}.
+Explicit {\em K\"ahler} Ricci solitons have been found earlier by Cao \cite{CaoSoliton} and Feldman-Ilmanen-Knopf \cite{FIKSolitons}.

+In the case of steady Ricci solitons, the following argument is due to Appleton \cite{AppletonSteadyRS}, who moreover exhibits a non-collapsed Ricci soliton in this family.
+Stolarski \cite{StolarskiSteadyRSOnCxLineBundles} independently describes the steady Ricci solitons.
 Proposition \ref{CompletenessDimOneIsOneWithPotentialFunctionTrick} extends their results to the expanding case.

-\begin{proposition} Let $d_1=1$ and $\varepsilon \geq 0.$ For any $\bar{f}_0>0$ there exists a constant $C_0 \leq 0$ such that for all $C < C_0$ and $\bar{f}>\bar{f}_0$ the steady and expanding Ricci soliton trajectories with initial condition \eqref{TwoSummandsRefinedInitialConitions} give rise to families of complete Ricci soliton metrics on complex line bundles over Fano K\"ahler Einstein manifolds.
+\begin{proposition} Let $d_1=1,$ $A_1 =0$ and $\varepsilon \geq 0.$ For any $\bar{f}_0>0$ there exists a constant $C_0 \leq 0$ such that for all $C < C_0$ and $\bar{f}>\bar{f}_0$ the steady and expanding Ricci soliton trajectories with initial condition \eqref{TwoSummandsRefinedInitialConitions} give rise to families of complete Ricci soliton metrics on complex line bundles over Fano K\"ahler Einstein manifolds.

-In particular these families include examples of non-K\"ahler type. \end{proposition} \begin{proof} Recall that $d_1=1$ implies that $\omega_1=0$ and $\omega_2 = \frac{A_2}{A_3} \frac{d_1}{2d_1 + d_2}.$ As in the proof of proposition \ref{CompletenessTwoSummandsWithPotentialFunctionTrick}, it suffices to show that \eqref{InvariantSetTwoSummands} is preserved.
+In particular, these families include examples of non-K\"ahler type. \end{proposition} \begin{proof} Recall that $A_1=0$ implies that $\omega_1=0$ and $\omega_2 = \frac{A_2}{A_3} \frac{d_1}{2d_1 + d_2}.$ As in the proof of proposition \ref{CompletenessTwoSummandsWithPotentialFunctionTrick}, it suffices to show that \eqref{InvariantSetTwoSummands} is preserved.